IngwiePhoenix/IceTea_old2/README.md

         - *%e*: File extension
         - *%f*: The actual input file
 * `build`: This can either ben array OR a function.
 The definitions are:
     - *Array*: Each shell command is run alone but one after another.
-You have these variables:
+You have these environment variables:
-        - `INPUT`: String version of your input.
+        - `IT_INPUT`: String version of your input.
 If it was an array, it got turned into a space-separated string.
-        - `OUTPUT`: The expected output.
+        - `IT_OUTPUT`: The expected output.
-        - `TARGET`: The target's name.
+        - `IT_TARGET`: The target's name.
     - *Function*: The function will be ran within the queue, but only one at a time due to OS not being multi-threaded.
 Your function receives these arguments:
         - `input`: The input.
 Always an array.
         - `output`: The expected output.